The funding for the SYLLS project finished and it has continued under the Administrative Data Research Centre for Scotland (ADRC-S)

 The England and Wales Longitudinal Study (ONS LS), Scottish Longitudinal Study (SLS) and Northern Ireland Longitudinal Study (NILS) are incredibly rich micro-datasets linking census and other health and administrative data (births, deaths, marriages, cancer registrations) for individuals and their immediate families across several decades.
 Whilst unique and valuable resources, the sensitive nature of the information they contain means that access to the microdata is restricted to approved researchers and LS support staff, who can only view and work with the data in safe settings controlled by the national statistical agencies.
 Consequently, compared to other census data products such as the aggregate statistics or interaction data, the three longitudinal studies are used by a small number of researchers – a situation which limits their potential impact.

-- Microsimulation is used to generate synthetic longitudinal data ‘spines’ for each of the national longitudinal studies.
+- Microsimulation was used to generate synthetic longitudinal data ‘spines’ for each of the national longitudinal studies.
 These ‘spines’ synthesise the full sample but include only the most frequently used variables and longitudinal transitions.

-The SYLLS team are:
+The SYLLS team was:

 - Prof Mike Batty, Co-Investigator